mjmlab/pyinseq/README.md

         12
 ```

-Now you want to run pyinseq but with a different value for the `--disruption` parameter.
-To do this, just modify the `disruption` key to contain 0.5 instead of 0.9.
+Now you want to re-run pyinseq but with a different value for the `--disruption` parameter.
+To do this, just modify the `disruption` key from **0.9** to **0.5**.
 Then, you would need to delete the `_sites.txt` files to prompt snakemake to recreate them:

 ```bash
 $ rm results/demo-run/*_sites.txt